Individual Progress Report

 Submission and Deadlines

-The IPR should be emailed to your TA in PDF format by the deadline listed on the Course Calendar.
+The IPR should be submitted on canvas in PDF format by the deadline listed on the Course Calendar.